 Martinez Legal, P.C.
 Can Help

-If you are unable to agree with your children’s other parent about how to deal with the holidays, contact our family law attorneys at Martinez Legal, P.C. for assistance.
+If you are unable to agree with your children’s other parent about how to deal with the holidays, call or contact our family law attorneys at Martinez Legal, P.C. for assistance.
 We can meet with you through an online video format or in person at our office in a socially distancing environment.